microsoft/BotFramework-WebChat/packages/README.md

 Tests run locally will be using development build without any code coverage collection.

-To select different build favors, set `node_env` to:
+To select different build flavors, set `node_env` to:

 -  `production`
 -  `test`